woven-baker/test-cpp/module2/03_containers-and-templates/unit8Challenges.md

 # Challenges

 ## Challenge 1
-Create a function template called print_elements that accepts a standard library container (like std::vector, std::list, or std::deque) and prints its elements.
+Create a function template called print_elements that accepts a standard library container (like `std::vector`, `std::list`, or `std::deque`) and prints its elements.
 Test your function with at least two different types of containers.

 ```
 ```